Our Team

 Founder & President

 Alison Kenny-Gardhouse creates inspiring and experiential community-based arts programming throughout North America.
-As the founder and president of Connexionarts, an arts-in-education consulting firm, Alison has established herself as a leader when it comes to the development of education models, teacher and artist training, and creating arts-based educational resources.
+As the founder and president of Connexionarts, an arts-in-education consulting firm, she actively consults and teaches for a wide spectrum of performing arts organizations, educational institutions, and teacher groups.

-Alison led the design and implementation of the Artful Learning school improvement model in schools across America, impacting more than 50 school districts in 50 states across America.
-As a consultant to the Leonard Bernstein Center, she continues to advise and provide ongoing project support to the model.
+Alison led the design and implementation of the Artful Learning school improvement model in schools across America, impacting numerous school districts across America.
+As a consultant to the Leonard Bernstein Center for Learning, she continues to advise and provide ongoing project support to the model.
 Other contributions to the field of education include the design and field-testing of the first online integrated-arts course for the Performance Learning Systems, an organization that provides courses for teacher accreditation in North America.

 Concurrent with her consultant work, Alison has been an active educator at multiple levels at a variety of institutions.
-She has worked as a sessional instructor at the Ontario Institute of Studies in Education at the University of Toronto, professor of voice in Musical Theatre at Sheridan College, and was on the teaching faculty at the Royal Conservatory of Music and at the Toronto District School Board.
+She has worked as a sessional instructor at the Ontario Institute of Studies in Education at the University of Toronto, professor of voice in Musical Theatre at Sheridan College, and as teaching faculty at the Royal Conservatory of Music and at the Toronto District School Board.

-A skilled motivational speaker and facilitator, Alison frequently works with leadership teams at arts organizations to assess their needs, and design and implement arts-infused programming that fits the needs of the community.
+A skilled motivational speaker and facilitator, Alison frequently works with leadership teams of performing arts organizations to assess their needs, and design and implement arts-infused programming that fits the needs of the community.
 She is a regular guest lecturer/presenter at universities and conferences across Canada and has served on the board of Coalition for Music Education, the Advisory Board for Carl Orff Canada, and the International Advisory Committee for the School of Education at Drake University.
-She is currently a board member for Room 217 Music Care.
+She is currently a board member for Music Care by Room 217.

 Catherine West